GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 2024-08-16: Hotspots MODIS SRSS missing data (Fixed)

-On 21 Aug, we detected that the DEA Hotspots MODIS SRSS sub-product was missing `*hotspots.txt` and `*metadata.txt` files for its daily data folders since 16 Aug.
+On 21 Aug, we detected that the DEA Hotspots MODIS SRSS sub-product was missing `*hotspots.txt` and `*metadata.txt` files in its daily data folders since 16 Aug.
 This was caused by a software bug.
 After detecting the issue, we fixed the bug on the same day and uploaded all the missing data files.

 ## 2024-08-08: NCI Explorer may experience instability